-- A. During the investigation following a report of sexual misconduct to NMT, and prior to a final determination being made, the reporting party ("complainant") and responding party ("respondent") have equal rights.
+- A. During the investigation following a report of sexual misconduct to New Mexico Tech, and prior to a final determination being made, the reporting party ("complainant") and responding party ("respondent") have equal rights.
 Below is a sample of the rights to which both parties are entitled: - 1.
 To be treated with respect, dignity, and sensitivity throughout the process. - 2.
-To written notification of a student or employee's rights and options, regardless of whether the crime took place on campus or off campus. - 3.
-To be provided information on how the University will protect the confidentiality of the parties. - 4.
-To notification of available services for mental health/counseling, advocacy, legal assistance, and other available community resources. - 5.
-To be informed of the University's sexual misconduct policies and procedures. - 6.
-To written notification of a student or employee's rights and options, regardless of whether the alleged crime took place on campus or off campus. - 7.
+To written notification about their right to change academic, living, transportation, or work situations even if they do not formally report or participate in the University's investigatory or disciplinary process. - 3.
+To written notification of a student or employee's rights and options, regardless of whether the crime took place on campus or off campus. - 4.
+To be provided information on how the University will protect the confidentiality of the parties. - 5.
+To notification of available services for mental health/counseling, advocacy, legal assistance, and other available community resources. - 6.
+To be informed of the University's sexual misconduct policies and procedures. - 7.
 To a timely and thorough investigation of the allegations. - 8.
 To participate or decline to participate in the investigation or disciplinary process.
 However, these processes may still occur and decisions made based on the information available. - 9.
-To the opportunity to have one (1) advisor/advocate present at any meeting or hearing with University officials for support and/or consultation. - 10.
-To the opportunity to be present and have others (e.g. witnesses) provide evidence about alleged violations in disciplinary proceedings (informal or formal). - 11.
+To the opportunity to have one (1) advisor/advocate present at any meeting or hearing with University officials for support and/or consultation.

+- 10. To the opportunity to be present and have others (e.g. witnesses) provide evidence about alleged violations in disciplinary proceedings (informal or formal). - 11.
 To be notified, in writing of the outcome of any investigative, disciplinary, or appeals proceeding (both parties are free to share the outcome with anyone they wish). - 12.
 To disagree with the decision and/or sanctions determined by the informal/investigative proceedings. - 13.
-To appeal the decision and/or sanctions determined by the formal disciplinary proceedings. - 14.
+To request an appeal of the decision and/or sanctions determined by the formal disciplinary proceedings. - 14.
 To be protected from retaliation for their involvement in University's investigatory and disciplinary proceedings. - 15.
-To information on obtaining orders of protection and no contact orders. - 16.
-To written notification about their right to change academic, living, transportation, or work situations even if they do not formally report or participate in the University's investigatory or disciplinary process. - B. Respondents are only required to meet with the campus authority (e.g. Title IX office, AA/EEOC) to hear the allegations and learn about the prohibited conduct investigative and adjudicative processes. - 1.
+To information on obtaining orders of protection and no contact orders. - B. Respondents are only required to meet with the campus authority (e.g. Title IX office, AA/EEOC) to hear the allegations and learn about the prohibited conduct investigative and adjudicative processes. - 1.
 Student Respondents who fail to attend this initial meeting with the campus authority in sexual misconduct cases will have a hold placed on their student account and in some situations will also receive an Interim Suspension until the time of the initial meeting occurs. - 2.
 Respondents are not required to respond to the allegations or provide other information to the campus Title IX office. - 3.
-However, if the respondent does not provide information, the investigation will proceed based on the information available.

-C. Individuals experiencing sexual or gender-based harassment or discrimination also have the right to file a formal grievance with government authorities:
+However, if the respondent does not provide information, the investigation will proceed based on the information available. - C. Individuals experiencing sexual or gender-based harassment or discrimination also have the right to file a formal grievance with government authorities:

 U.S. Department of Education Office for Civil Rights

 Denver Office for Civil Rights, U.S. Department of Education

 Cesar E. Chavez Memorial Building

 1244 Speer Boulevard, Suite 310

+Denver CO 80204-3582